Author Archives: geekemeritus

 Why I Wander America

-How many times over the past five years have I driven down a backroad on a sunny morning, to a place I have never been; just me, no other vehicles, and I find I am overwhelmed by what I see and where I am, I am so grateful that I get to do this.
-On the backroads of America there is a peace I have not found any other place (except for a little cottage on the Molokai channel).
-I get to experience places and things most people will never know.
+Instead, I have spent those years wandering the back roads and small towns of America.
+Many times I have been driving slowly down a two-lane asphalt road on a sunny morning, to a place I have never been, awed by the world around me, and so grateful that I get to do this.
+On the back roads of America there is a peace I have not found any other place (except maybe this little cottage on the Molokai channel).
+I have experienced people, places and things most of you will never know.

-It now occurs to me that I have never explained why I spend two-thirds of my time wandering around America.
+So I should explain why I spend half my time wandering around America.

 Continue reading